-In Figure 5.1, all NSL-KDD models outperform their corresponding UNSW-NB15 implemented models.
-ANN and RF achieve the highest accuracy of 99.69% and 95.74% over NSL-KDD and UNSW-NB15 respectively, while both datasets achieved their worst accuracy on NB.
-Furthermore, it can be observed that, in the detection rate depicted in Figure 5.2, which stands for the accuracy rate for the attack classes, the NSL-KDD models were largely able to detect more attacks than the UNSW-NB15 models except with SVM which achieves DR of 99.63%.
-RF again achieves the overall highest DR of 99.71% with NSL-KDD and once more, the low DR obtained for both datasets is on NB with its UNSW-NB15 model achieving the poorest DR of just 23%.
+In Figure 4, all NSL-KDD models outperform their corresponding UNSW-NB15 implemented models.
+ANN and RF achieve the highest accuracy of 99.69% and 95.74% using NSL-KDD and UNSW-NB15 respectively, while both datasets achieved their worst accuracy with NB.
+Furthermore, it can be observed that, in the detection rate depicted in Figure 5, which stands for the accuracy rate for the attack classes, the NSL-KDD models were largely able to detect more attacks than the UNSW-NB15 models except with SVM which achieves DR of 99.63%.
+RF again achieves the overall highest DR of 99.71% with NSL-KDD and once more, the lowest DR obtained for both datasets is using NB with its UNSW-NB15 model achieving the poorest DR of just 23.91%.